«

 PowerBuilder 12.5 WCF Service Wizard

 This option I chose to create a console (Self Hosted) application rather than an IIS Service.
 I based this decision on reading the dialog and believing that setting up the IIS hosted service would be more difficult.
-The goal of this excise was to get one working.
+The goal of this excise was to get one working with retrieve, insert, update, delete.
+The next update will use IIS hosting.

 PowerBuilder 12.5 WCF Service Hosting Option